airbytehq/airbyte/docs/integrations/sources/hubspot.md

 ### Troubleshooting

 * Consider checking out the following Hubspot tutorial: [Build a single customer view with open-source tools](https://airbyte.com/tutorials/single-customer-view).
 * **Enabling streams:** Some streams, such as `workflows`, need to be enabled before they can be read using a connector authenticated using an `API Key`.
-If reading a stream that is not enabled, a log message returned to the output and the sync operation only sync the other streams available.
+If reading a stream that is not enabled, a log message returned to the output and the sync operation will only sync the other streams available.

     Example of the output message when trying to read `workflows` stream with missing permissions for the `API Key`: